• Skip to primary navigation

 Now, you can enable or disable fast cable charging and fast wireless charging, as shown above.

-Please note, you can disable them only when you are not using it.
+Please note you can disable them only when you are not using them.
 If you are using the fast cable charging, then you need to disconnect the charger.
 Once the phone is disconnected from the fast charger, you can disable fast cable charging.

 The fast wireless charging option appears only after you connect the phone to a fast wireless charger once.
 If you cannot see the fast wireless charging option, it means your phone has never connected to a fast wireless charger.